 Regular faculty and staff may check out books, videos, and DVD’s from the library at no charge.
 Must present ID card.

 Regular faculty and staff may receive two free general admission tickets to each regular season home athletic event.
-Contact the Athletics office at extension 7265 prior to the event.
+To obtain tickets, contact the O’Reilly Family Event Center office at extension 6389 prior to the event.